whowillcare/miio.dart/README.md

     alt="Pub Package" />
 </a>

+** This is a replica from original dartlang miio package, just for the sake of making it compliant with dart 3.x. **

 Dart implementation for MiIO LAN protocol.

 The protocol an encrypted, binary protocol based on UDP (port 54321), which is used to configure & control smart home devices made by Xiaomi Ecosystem.